Tuscarora Reservation: Geography

 According to the United States Census Bureau, the Indian reservation has a total area of 9.3 mi2 (24.0 km2), all land.
 The reservation is located northeast of Niagara Falls, New York.
 It is surrounded by the Town of Lewiston.
+The reservation is a composite holding derived from (1) land given to the Seneca tribe, (2) Land donated by the Holland Land Company, and (3) Trust territory held by the federal government.